freqtrade/freqtrade/docs/hyperopt.md

 * `trailing_space` - for custom trailing stop optimization (if you need the ranges for the trailing stop parameters in the optimization hyperspace that differ from default)

 !!!
 Tip "Quickly optimize ROI, stoploss and trailing stoploss"
-    You can quickly optimize the spaces `roi`, `stoploss` and `trailing_stoploss` without changing anything from the default hyperopt template by relying on your strategy to do most of the calculations.
+    You can quickly optimize the spaces `roi`, `stoploss` and `trailing` without changing anything (i.e. without creation of a "complete" Hyperopt class with dimensions, parameters, triggers and guards, as described in this document) from the default hyperopt template by relying on your strategy to do most of the calculations.

     ``` python
     # Have a working strategy at hand.